emad-elsaid/archlinux/README.md

 # Archlinux

+> [!WARNING]
-WARNING: this can break your system, don't use it on your running system
+> this can break your system, don't use it on your running system

 A ruby API to manage the state of an Archlinux system.